ikaem/svorc_proto_v1/next.md

-1. cobntroller to get initial this mobnths daily budget
+1. ctest get budget controller all states and public methods